 VSDB's main source of funding is state general funds.
-The agency receives federal funds from No Child Left Behind and IDEA grants.
-A portion of our revenue comes from Medicaid reimbursement for services performed by our clinical staff for students.
+The agency receives federal funds from ESSA and IDEA grants.
+A portion of the revenue comes from Medicaid reimbursement for services performed by our clinical staff for students.

 Performance

 Performance Highlights